-The perks The daddy of passes gets you free entry to more than 230 museums, galleries and historic houses nationwide, 50 percent off exhibitions at major spaces such as the Tate, British Museum and the National Gallery, a guide book that lists all participating venues, plus the Fund’s Art Quarterly magazine.
+The perks The daddy of passes gets you free entry to more than 240 museums, galleries and historic houses nationwide, 50 percent off exhibitions at major spaces such as the Tate, British Museum and the National Gallery, a guidebook that lists all participating venues, plus the Fund’s Art Quarterly magazine.
 Additional cultural feel-good factor comes with the awareness that your money is added to the Art Fund’s purchasing pot and used to buy works for worthy collections.

 Royal Academy of Arts

-The perks Becoming a Friend of the Royal Academy of Arts looks pricier than other schemes but basic RA memberships means you can bring a family guest with you to every show (most entry-level memberships are strictly for singles).
+The perks Becoming a Friend of the Royal Academy of Arts looks pricier than other schemes but basic RA memberships allow you to bring a family guest with you to every show (most entry-level memberships are strictly for singles).
 You’ll also enjoy all-day access to the Keeper’s House café, restaurant and cocktail bar, a dedicated programme of events and the much-respected RA Magazine.
-Top perk, though, has to be extended opening hours and the Friends’ Previews of blockbusters that this year include ‘Painting the Modern Garden: Monet to Matisse’ (from January 30) and a major survey of abstract expressionism in September.
+Top perk, though, has to be extended opening hours and the Friends’ Previews of the RA's blockbuster exhibitions that for 2018, their 250th anniversary year, include Tacita Dean: Landscape, Oceana and Klimt/Schiele.

 The price from £64, £35 under-26s